hkraw/websites/writeups/COMPFEST/tcache-king/README.md

 - Nice and uniqe challenge :)
 - There is obviuos UAF.
 We can do double free.
 - But glibc 2.31 has check for tcache double free.
+- We can use fastbin here.
+Allocating freeing 7 chunk of same size.
+After that if the size range in fastbin it will go to fastbin.
+- We can point fastbin anywhere we want because it will all stash all the list after the current bin into tcache.
+And no size check perfomed.
 - There are some restrictions in the binary.
 - In add-note function
 - We can only use alphanumeric characters in our note.